 Standings are also a helpful resource as a basis of information.
 If you see that the Heat are heavily favored or being given a ton of points in a certain matchup, you can check the NBA's hierarchy, see where their opponent sits relative to the Heat, and then direct your research to the appropriate mediums from there.

-You shouldn’t even be expecting his return this season, or anytime soon.
-The Heat have been reluctant to comment on his immediate future, even after Bosh has stated his goal is to make a return this year.
-Blood clots are fickle.
-Bosh appears in good spirits and is back to working out, but playing NBA basketball, in real time, is a different animal.
-The Heat might hold him out the rest of the season just as a precautionary measure, since Bosh has now been unable to avoid this condition for two straight seasons.
+The Heat have been reluctant to comment on their immediate future, the Heat might hold him out the rest of the season just as a precautionary measure, since Bosh has now been unable to avoid this condition for two straight seasons.

-Fast-paced basketball might not suit him at this stage of his career.
-More than that, with Joe Johnson soaking up time as a small-ball 4, Coach Spo will need to find a way to stagger Hassan Whiteside’s and Bosh’s minutes.
+More than that, with the forwards soaking up time as a small-ball 4, Coach Spo will need to find a way to stagger Hassan Whiteside’s and Bosh’s minutes.
 Even with his shooting, Bosh is best suited at the 5 these days, just like Whiteside, who doesn’t space the floor.

 Holster all desires to bet on the Heat’s conference and championship chances solely because they’re good and Bosh, in theory, should make them better.
 There’s no guarantee he plays again this season, nor is it a lock that he’ll significantly bolster the Heat’s model if he does.
 You’ll also want to table all futures bets for this reason.
-Bosh’s long-term health needs to be figured out, and the Heat have a ton of players entering free agency in Dwyane Wade, Luol Deng, Hassan Whiteside and Johnson.
+Bosh’s long-term health needs to be figured out, and the Heat have a ton of players entering free agency.
 There is no incentive to jumping on win total, conference or championship bets for next season when the Heat’s core could disband overnight.

 Miami Heat Betting Tips

 Try to prolong your daily bets on the Heat as long as possible.
-Wagering early will get you the best odds, but head coach Erik Spoelstra likes to rest his guys, specifically Dwyane Wade, whenever he feels the need.
-A bet you make in the morning or early afternoon could look bad later in the day if Goran Dragic, Johnson or Wade is given the night off.
+Wagering early will get you the best odds, but head coach Erik Spoelstra likes to rest his guys whenever he feels the need.
+A bet you make in the morning or early afternoon could look bad later in the day if the stars are given the night off.

 If you know it's a situation where the Heat won't be resting anyone, then yes, as always, pull the trigger as soon as you've made a decision.
 The best way to find out as soon as possible is social media, most notably Twitter.
 Sign up for an account and follow the appropriate Heat beat reporters and NBA insiders.
 They'll generally have the lowdown long before anything is made official or, most importantly, reflected in that night's lines.

 Failing the use of Twitter, simple internet searches for "NBA injury reports" will turn up all you need.
-Searching that specific player, such as Bosh or Wade, when you know they're coping with an injury is also a surefire way to stay ahead of the rest and ensure that your bets are not only as timely as possible, but as informed as the natural flow of intelligence. allows.
+Searching that specific player, when you know they're coping with an injury is also a surefire way to stay ahead of the rest and ensure that your bets are not only as timely as possible, but as informed as the natural flow of intelligence. allows.